uit-no/research-software.uit.no/content/_index.md

 - Improving scaling, CPU, and memory footprint of research codes
 - Help with modularizing your code
 - Consulting and help with web development (static websites, JavaScript, HTML, CSS frameworks)
-- **If you have questions about code you wrote or want to write, please write or come and talk to us**
+- **If you have questions about code you wrote or want to write, please contact us or come and talk to us**

 {{ enddiv() }}